Allowable Stress Fv' vs Design Shear Vr'

 3.4.3.1 Shear near support

 Sizer applies the provisions of NDS 3.4.3.1 by adjusting the shear values calculated using the actual loading conditions of the member.
-For each load combination, the shear value at the support is reduced with the ignored portions of the shear resulted from each load within the distance “d” of the edge of the support.
+For each load combination, the shear value at the support is reduced by the portions of the shear resulting from each load within the distance “d” of the edge of the support.

 In other words, Sizer takes literally the provision that loads within a distance d of a support "shall be permitted to be ignored" .
 This is slightly different than taking the value of the shear a distance d from the support, as the latter approach does not take into account the contribution to the reaction at the other end of the member of the ignored loads.